Cassen999/redux-feedback-loop/plan.md

     - [] Also must dispatch Comments data to reducer

 SUBMISSION REVIEW
-- [] Map reducer and display data for user to review
+- [] Create local state to use reduxState as values to send to database
 - [] Submit button will make a POST request to the server to add all data to the database
     - [] Also must route back to home screen